Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

-In Fig.~\ref{fig:tote}(a), it is shown that the TC orbital optimization successfully improves a quality of the many-body wave function, because $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$ is lower than $E_{\mathrm{VMC}}^{\mathrm{HF+VMC}}$.
-This improvement is also found for the $S_{\mathrm{ee}}$ Jastrow function as shown in Fig.~\ref{fig:tote}(b)(d).
-Because higher-order polynomial terms are included for the $S_{\mathrm{ee}}$ Jastrow function, the total energy less depends on the Jastrow parameter $a$ (shown as the horizontal axis) in Fig.~\ref{fig:tote}(b)(d) unlike in Fig.~\ref{fig:tote}(a).
-It is also noteworthy that the best $a$ parameter in Fig.~\ref{fig:tote}(a) provides a similar $E_{\mathrm{VMC}}$ to that in Fig.~\ref{fig:tote}(b)(d), which might be due to a simplicity of the Jastrow function for a helium atom.
-When using the $S_{\mathrm{een}}$ Jastrow function, $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{VMC}}^{\mathrm{HF+VMC}}$ are very similar as shown in Fig.~\ref{fig:tote}(c)(e).
-This might not be the case for other atoms where nodal one-body wave functions are included in the Slater determinant, because a nodal structure cannot be represented with the Jastrow factor, which is an important future issue.
+We compare the calculated total energies described in the previous paragraph for a helium atom in Fig.~\ref{fig:tote}.
+These values are also listed in Table~\ref{tab:tote}, where $a=1.5$ Bohr for the $S_{\mathrm{ee}}$ and $S_{\mathrm{een}}$ Jastrow functions are chosen as representative cases.
+Figure \ref{fig:tote}(a) shows that the orbital optimization by the TC method successfully improves a quality of many-body wave functions, because $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$ is lower than $E_{\mathrm{VMC}}^{\mathrm{HF+VMC}}$.
+This improvement is also found for the $S_{\mathrm{ee}}$ Jastrow function as shown in Fig.~\ref{fig:tote}(b).
+Because higher-order polynomial terms are included for the $S_{\mathrm{ee}}$ Jastrow function, the total energy less depends on the Jastrow parameter $a$ (shown as the horizontal axis) in Fig.~\ref{fig:tote}(b) unlike in Fig.~\ref{fig:tote}(a).
+It is also noteworthy that the best $a$ parameter in Fig.~\ref{fig:tote}(a) provides a similar $E_{\mathrm{VMC}}$ to that in Fig.~\ref{fig:tote}(b), which might be due to a simplicity of the Jastrow function for a helium atom.
+When using the $S_{\mathrm{een}}$ Jastrow function, $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{VMC}}^{\mathrm{HF+VMC}}$ are very similar as shown in Fig.~\ref{fig:tote}(c).
+This is not necessarily the case for other atoms where nodal one-body wave functions are included in the Slater determinant, because a nodal structure cannot be represented with the Jastrow factor.
+The case of other closed-shell atoms shall be discussed in Sec.~\ref{sec:other_atoms}.
+In Table~\ref{tab:tote}, the total energy obtained using one-body and electron-electron Jastrow terms reported in Ref.~\cite{He_VMC} is similar to that obtained in our TC$+$VMC calculation using $S_{\mathrm{ee}}$ Jastrow.
+This is naturally understood because the effect of orbital relaxation can be included through the one-body Jastrow terms for He where one-electron orbitals are nodeless.
+The total energy obtained using one-body, electron-electron, and electron-electron-nucleus Jastrow terms reported in Ref.~\cite{He_VMC} is lower than that obtained in our TC$+$VMC calculation using $S_{\mathrm{een}}$ Jastrow because our calculation used fewer number of variational parameters in the Jastrow factor.